 Always on connection This field is intended for International gateways on the Vodafone network.
 This option allows you to configure the AirLink gateway to use minimal wireless network resources when there has not been any outgoing WAN network traffic.
-Enabled-The AirLink gateway maintains a mobile network data connection. (default) Disabled-Connect on traffic-The AirLink gateway only establishes a mobile network data connection: · When there is network traffic If SMS Wakeup is configured and the gateway receives the specified type of SMS (For information on configuring SMS Wakeup, see SMS Wakeup on page 256.)
-Note: You can also use ATRADIO CONNECT to switch the mobile network connection on and off.
-See RADIO CONNECT on page 498.
-Connection Timeout This field is intended for International gateways on the Vodafone network. (minutes) This field only appears when Always on connection is set to Disabled - Connect on traffic, and defines the timeout period for Always on connection.
+Enabled-The AirLink gateway maintains a mobile network data connection. (default) Disabled-Connect on traffic-The AirLink gateway only establishes a mobile network data connection: When there is network traffic If SMS Wakeup is configured and the gateway receives the specified type of SMS (For information on configuring SMS Wakeup, see SMS Wakeup on page 257.)
+Note: You can also use ATRADIO_CONNECT to switch the mobile network connection on and off.
+See RADIO_CONNECT on page 491.
+Connection Timeout (minutes) This field is intended for International gateways on the Vodafone network.
+This field only appears when Always on connection is set to Disabled - Connect on traffic, and defines the timeout period for Always on connection.
 If there is no outgoing packet through the WAN interface during the period set in this field (in minutes), the AirLink gateway disables the WAN connection.
 This timer is triggered after every outgoing packet, except ATIPPINGADDR keep alive packets.
 2-65535 minutes (default is 2) Note: You can also use ATTRAFWUPTOUT to set the timeout period.
-See TRAFWUPTOUT on page 502.
-Use this field to configure how long it takes for the gateway to respond after cellular Cellular Debounce service is lost.
-This timer can prevent service interruptions caused by brief cellular Timer (seconds) network outages.
-0-20 seconds (default is 4) Enable MSS Clamping MSS (Maximum TCP Segment Size) Clamping controls the maximum packet size used for TCP connections between a local (LAN-side) host and a remote host over the cellular WAN interface.
+See TRAFWUPTOUT on page 496.
+Cellular Debounce Timer (seconds) Use this field to configure how long it takes for the gateway to respond after cellular service is lost.
+This timer can prevent service interruptions caused by brief cellular network outages. • 0-20 seconds (default is 4) Enable MSS Clamping MSS (Maximum TCP Segment Size) Clamping controls the maximum packet size used for TCP connections between a local (LAN-side) host and a remote host over the cellular WAN interface.
 MSS Clamping helps avoid possible issues with sending and receiving large TCP packets over the cellular network when other standard MTU mechanisms do not appear to be working with your installation.
 Options are: Manual-MSS is clamped to the specified maximum value bi-directionally for all inbound (remote-to-LAN) and outbound (LAN-to-remote) TCP connections when the TCP session is established using the cellular interface.
 Automatic (default)-MSS is clamped at 40 bytes (20 byte IP header + 20 byte TCP header) less than the MTU of the cellular interface.
-Disable Maximum Segment Size When MSS Clamping is set to Manual, set the Maximum TCP Segment Size - MSS (bytes) 256-1460 bytes (default is 1460)
+Maximum Segment Size - MSS (bytes) Disable When MSS Clamping is set to Manual, set the Maximum TCP Segment Size 256-1460 bytes (default is 1460)